 Pediatric Rehabilitation Medicine (Pediatric Physiatrists)

-To schedule an appointment with the Upper Extremity and Brachial Plexus team at the Cleveland Clinic Children’s Hospital for Rehabilitation campus, please call 216.448.6110.
+To schedule an appointment with the Cleveland Clinic Children’s Upper Extremity Clinic, please call 216.448.6110.